Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 NTSTATUS status = NtOpenSymbolicLinkObject(&symlinkHandle, DELETE, &symlinkObjAttr);
 ```

 After that, we proceed to delete the symlink.
-To do that we first have to call NtMakeTemporaryObject and pass it the handle to the symlink we just got.
-That's because this kind of symlinks are created with the OBJ_PERMANENT attribute, which increases the reference counter of their kernel object in kernelspace by 1.
+To do that we first have to call the native function `NtMakeTemporaryObject` and pass it the handle to the symlink we just got.
+That's because this kind of symlinks are created with the `OBJ_PERMANENT` attribute, which increases the reference counter of their kernel object in kernelspace by 1.
 This means that even if all handles to the symbolic link are closed, the symbolic link will continue to live in the kernel object manager.
-So, in order to delete it we have to make the object no longer permanent (hence temporary), which means NtMakeTemporaryObject simply decreases the reference counter by one.
-When we call CloseHandle after that on the handle of the symlink, the reference counter goes to zero and the object is destroyed:
+So, in order to delete it we have to make the object no longer permanent (hence temporary), which means `NtMakeTemporaryObject` simply decreases the reference counter by one.
+When we call  the `CloseHandle` API after that on the handle of the symlink, the reference counter goes to zero and the object is destroyed:

 ```C++
 status = NtMakeTemporaryObject(symlinkHandle);
 CloseHandle(symlinkHandle);
 ```

 Once we have deleted the symlink it's time to recreate it and make it point to the new target.
-This is done by initializing again a UNICODE\_STRING and a OBJECT\_ATTRIBUTES and calling NtCreateSymbolicLinkObject:
+This is done by initializing again a `UNICODE_STRING` and a `OBJECT_ATTRIBUTES` and calling the `NtCreateSymbolicLinkObject` API:
 ```C++
 UNICODE_STRING target;
 RtlInitUnicodeString(&target, newDestination.c_str());